 As far as certain types of IP (such as trade marks, designs and patents) are concerned, they have to be registered for acquiring effective protection in the territory of registration.

 IP sub-licensing refers to the grant of the right to use an IP by an IP licensee to another on agreed terms and conditions.

 IP valuation is a process to determine the monetary value of an IP.

 Layout-design (topography) of integrated circuits

-Layout-design (topography) of integrated circuits refers to the 3-dimensional disposition, however expressed, of the elements of an integrated circuit (at least one of which is an active element) and of some or all of the interconnections of an integrated circuit, or such a 3-dimensional disposition prepared for an integrated circuit intended for manufacture.
+A layout-design (topography) of an integrated circuit refers to the 3-dimensional disposition, however expressed, of the elements of an integrated circuit (at least one of which is an active element) and of some or all of the interconnections of an integrated circuit, or such a 3-dimensional disposition prepared for an integrated circuit intended for manufacture.